 I teach a combination of genetics, behaviour and evolution, which reflects my research interests perfectly.
-I also lead our first year Science Communication module, and join our final year Field Studies scientific diving trip to somewhere with tropical coral reefs (e.g. Malaysia).
+I also join our final year Field Studies scientific diving trip to somewhere with tropical coral reefs (e.g. Malaysia/Egypt).

 Third year: Sex and Social Behaviour*, Field Studies